GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 - **`rmdir` - remove empty directories**
 - This command is not used often, but is a great review and companion to `rm`, which is used often
 - A simple version of `rm` for directories - checks if they are empty, if so then deletes
-- As always, worth looking at the help text `rmdir --help`
+- As always, worth looking at the man pages `man rmdir `
   - `-p` and `-v` are useful options once again

 Try the commands